What Is Localise

 In Localise we believe that partnerships benefit our young people, the wider community and those in need.
 When working with others we can maximise our recourses, strengthen our impacts and create a more caring, cohesive society.

 Localise works in partnership and cooperation with a number of organisations and groups.
-Localise is supported and funded by the Department of Children and Youth Affairs and the Office for the Promotion of Migrant Integration within the Department of Justice.
+Localise is supported and funded by the Department of Children and Youth Affairs and the Office for the Promotion of Migrant Integration within the Department of Justice and Equality.

 In delivering our community service projects, Localise support and work in partnership with a wide variety of charities and community organisations.